aliouba/Kubernetes-HA/README.md

 # Deactivate Firewalld and iptables-services

 	systemctl disable iptables-services firewalld
 	systemctl stop iptables-services firewalld

 # 2. Prepare the Hosts

-# Put Ip/hostname of all cluster nodes (/etc/hosts) in each host:
+# Put Ip/hostname of all cluster nodes in each node:

 	echo "
 	172.31.23.4 master1
 	172.31.112.238 master2
 	172.31.16.190 master3
 	172.31.115.69 node1
 	172.31.106.23 node2
 	172.31.21.116 node3" >> /etc/hosts

 # Docker Installation on all nodes